Quantencomputer/cyoastudio/index.md

 ## Get it

 You need at least [Java 8](https://java.com/en/) to run this program.
-As long as you have that installed, head over to the [releases page](https://github.com/Quantencomputer/cyoastudio/releases) and get the latest version.
+As long as you have that installed, head over to the [releases page](https://github.com/Quantencomputer/cyoastudio/releases) and download the latest version.

 There is a short [manual](manual.md) available.